List of Jurassic Park (franchise) characters: Dr. Henry Wu

 Dr. Henry Wu is a character in the first novel and film, and returns throughout the Jurassic World trilogy.
 He is initially the chief geneticist at Jurassic Park and head of the team that created the dinosaurs.
 In the novel, he is killed by a Velociraptor.
 He has a greatly reduced role in the film adaptation, but returns in a larger role for the Jurassic World films.
 Wong believed that his diminished role in the first film was the result of "racial exclusion in Hollywood".
 Colin Trevorrow and Derek Connolly, the writers of Jurassic World, considered Wu a logical character to return, given his role in recreating dinosaurs.

 In Jurassic World, Dr. Wu works as the chief geneticist for the eponymous dinosaur theme park.
-He has created the genetically modified hybrid dinosaur Indominus rex, which eventually escapes and wreaks havoc.
+He has created the genetically modified hybrid dinosaur Indominus Rex, which eventually escapes and wreaks havoc.
 Wu is later revealed to have been secretly working with InGen Security head Hoskins to create the Indominus as a weapon.

-In Jurassic World: Fallen Kingdom, Wu is working for Eli Mills and has created another weaponized hybrid dinosaur, the Indoraptor, which escapes during a dinosaur auction, killing several attendees.
+In Jurassic World: Fallen Kingdom, Wu is working for Eli Mills and has created another weaponized hybrid dinosaur, the Indoraptor—a scaled-down version of the Indominus Rex—which escapes during a dinosaur auction, killing several attendees.
 Wu was knocked out during the conflict and was carried away by one of the fleeing mercenaries.

 Wu also appears in the animated television series Jurassic World Camp Cretaceous, which reveals that he had worked on another hybrid known as Scorpios rex.

 In Jurassic World Dominion, Wu is now under the employ of Biosyn and has engineered hybrid locusts using Cretaceous arthropod DNA for the company.
 In an extended scene, revealed that his locusts initially engineered to spread genetic modifications on crops to improve them, but Dodgson later decided to use them to eliminate the crops of the company's rivals after the experiments failed.
 However, the scheme spirals out of control when the insects begin rapidly reproducing, threatening to lead investigators back to Biosyn.
 Wu now regrets his actions and suggests that Biosyn kidnap human clone Maisie Lockwood and baby Velociraptor Beta, so he can study their altered DNA to spread changes to shorten their lifespan.
 From this research, Wu is able to eradicate the locust outbreak by releasing one he created with the altered DNA and gain redemption.

 Wong does not view his character as a villain but rather someone who is "extremely misguided or just in denial" about the consequences of his work.